anbu-squad/discord-spyware/README.md

 ## Commands

 You can see all commands when you use `$help` in a discord channel.
 For more information on a command you can use `$help [command]`.
 Don't forget to use two backslashes if you're giving a path of the system.
-Because Discord and Python require two backslashes to realies that you want to use one backslash instead of an special character.
+Because Discord and Python require two backslashes to realies that you want to use one backslash instead of a special character.
 If there is an argument for a command which includes an blank space you can surround it with '""' and then the bot should realise that it is one argument and not two.
 For Example:
 ```
 $cd "c:\\user\\my dog"